realpython/python-guide/docs/starting/install/win.rst

 .. code-block:: console

     [Environment]::SetEnvironmentVariable("Path", "$env:Path;C:\Python27\;C:\Python27\Scripts\", "User")

+This is also an option during the installation process.

 The second (:file:`Scripts`) directory receives command files when certain packages are installed, so it is a very useful addition.